afcomesana/NETremor-Dashboard/readme.md

 ## Subject listing

-The index page does not list every subject in the database.
-It lists subjects that have at least one processed `Datafile`.
+The index page only lists subjectsthat have at least one processed `Datafile` to keep the UI focused on subjects with usable data and avoid presenting incomplete records as fully ready.

-That is a subtle but meaningful design decision:

-- it keeps the UI focused on subjects with usable data,
-- and avoids presenting incomplete records as fully ready.

-## Record listing

-The subject detail page distinguishes:

-- one continuous record, if present
-- zero or more ambulatory records
-- latest bradykinesia probability if available

-That layout reflects the domain assumption that a subject may accumulate many task-based recordings over time but conceptually only one continuous stream record type.

 ---